Executive Assistant Agency vs Offshore Virtual Assistant: The Real Comparison for CEOs

 The Capability Gap That Actually Matters

-There is a category of EA work that offshore VA services handle adequately: discrete, defined tasks with clear inputs and outputs.
-Scheduling a meeting, formatting a document, compiling a research list, booking a flight.
+There is a category of EA work that offshore task-execution services handle adequately: discrete, defined tasks with clear inputs and outputs.
+Scheduling a meeting.
+Formatting a document.
+Compiling a research list.
+Booking a flight.

 There is a category of EA work that requires something different: judgement, accumulated context, proactive thinking, and the kind of relationship trust that develops over time.

-Managing a CEO's inbox with editorial discretion, handling a difficult investor diplomatically on the CEO's behalf, anticipating that a board meeting prep will need to start three weeks earlier than the calendar suggests.
-Recognising that an email from a key client requires a careful response rather than a standard reply.
+Managing a CEO's inbox with editorial discretion.
+Handling a difficult investor diplomatically on the CEO's behalf.
+Anticipating that a board meeting prep will need to start three weeks earlier than the calendar suggests.
+Noticing that an email from a key client requires a careful response rather than a standard reply.

 The second category is where C-suite EA value is created.
-It's also where offshore VA services structurally underperform - not because of the people working within them, but because the model doesn't support the depth of relationship, the continuity, or the availability required.
+It's also where task-execution offshore models structurally underperform - not because of the people within them, but because the model doesn't support the depth of relationship, the continuity, or the proactive ownership required.

 When Should You Actually Use an Offshore VA Service?